 Do I buy into the idea that fiber is important because it is every human being’s responsibility to produce as much colonic bulk as humanly possible?
 No.

 Do I think we should be consistently pushing the limits of our digestive tracts, performing feats of bathroom heroism so momentous they border on Herculean, and making sure the toilet bowl buckles beneath us?
 No.

+When our gut bacteria eat prebiotics, they also give off metabolites like butyric acid—a short chain fatty acid that our colonic cells use as an energy source and which improves metabolic health.
 Gut bacteria also convert antinutrients like phytic acid into nutrients like inositol.
 The almond meal-obsessed keto eater would do well to have a powerful gut biome set up to convert all that phytic acid to inositol.

 Blackberries, boysenberries, raspberries, and strawberries are all loaded with fiber, and you should eat them.
 They’re lower carb than you think, they’re loaded with polyphenols, and topped with some real whipped cream they make a fantastic dessert.
 But wild blueberries are special.
 They’re smaller than other berries, which increases the amount of skin per ounce you get, and skin is where all the polyphenols and fiber lie.
-Heck, even the blueberry’s polyphenols have prebiotic effects on the gut biome.
+Heck, even the blueberry’s polyphenols have prebiotic effects on the gut biome.3

 Great with chili powder, salt, and lime juice, jicama is about 11 grams of carbs per cup, but half of those are inulin, a potent prebiotic fiber with a tendency to really ramp up butyrate production.

 Onions are another fantastic source of inulin.
 They go into almost every dish of every cuisine, so there’s no excuse not to be eating onions.